 This entry-level Kindle is a good option for those looking to try the e-book lifestyle.
 With a built-in light and weeks of battery life, you are sure to get bit by the reading bug in no time.

-The Paperwhite is the default option for a lot of people.
-It costs $130 — $40 more than the base model — and comes with a backlight, 6-inch 300ppi display, and there's a cellular option available if you want to download books on the go.
-The 300ppi display on the Paperwhite is just as crisp as the more expensive Oasis, and you have the option to adjust the intensity of the backlight.
-It offers twice the storage as the base model Kindle - 8 GB vs 4 GB, and Amazon provides the option to go up to a 32 GB model.
+The Paperwhite is the default option for most people.
+It costs $140 — $50 more than the base model — and comes with a backlight and a larger 6.8-inch 300ppi display.
+The 300ppi display on the Paperwhite is just as vibrant as the costlier Oasis, and you have the option to adjust the intensity of the backlight.
+It offers twice the storage as the base model Kindle — 8 GB vs 4 GB, and Amazon provides the option to go up to a 32 GB model.